pollination/queenbee/docs/schemas/plugins.rst

 OpenAPI Docs
 -------------
-You can find the Open API Docs formatted by redoc `here <../_static/redoc-operator.html#tag/operator_model>`_.
+You can find the Open API Docs formatted by redoc `here <../_static/redoc-plugin.html#tag/plugin_model>`_.

 OpenAPI Definition
 -------------------
-You can find the OpenAPI JSON definition `here <../_static/schemas/operator-openapi.json>`_.
+You can find the OpenAPI JSON definition `here <../_static/schemas/plugin-openapi.json>`_.

 JSON Schema Definition
 -----------------------
-You can find the JSON Schema definition `here <../_static/schemas/operator-schema.json>`_.
+You can find the JSON Schema definition `here <../_static/schemas/plugin-schema.json>`_.

 Examples
 --------

 Minimal
 ^^^^^^^
-The minimal configuration for an operator can be found below.
-The keys indicated here are the ones you **absolutely** have to fill in for this operator to be validated by Queenbee.
+The minimal configuration for a plugin can be found below.
+The keys indicated here are the ones you **absolutely** have to fill in for this plugin to be validated by Queenbee.

-..  literalinclude:: ../../tests/assets/operators/valid/minimum.yaml
+..  literalinclude:: ../../tests/assets/plugins/valid/minimum.yaml
     :language: yaml

 Fully Configured
 ^^^^^^^^^^^^^^^^
-The operator below shows example values for every possible key in the Operator object.
+The plugin below shows example values for every possible key in the Plugin object.

-..  literalinclude:: ../../tests/assets/operators/valid/full.yaml
+..  literalinclude:: ../../tests/assets/plugins/valid/full.yaml
     :language: yaml

 Energy Plus
 ^^^^^^^^^^^
-This operator is the one created when following the `Operator Creation Guide </guides/operator.html>`_.
+This plugin is the one created when following the `Plugin Creation Guide </guides/plugin.html>`_.

-..  literalinclude:: ../../tests/assets/operators/valid/energy-plus.yaml
+..  literalinclude:: ../../tests/assets/plugins/valid/energy-plus.yaml
     :language: yaml

 Honeybee Radiance
 ^^^^^^^^^^^^^^^^^
-This is an example operator called ``honeybee-radiance``.
-This operator uses the ``honeybee-radiance`` CLI in a Docker container which has radiance installed on it.
+This is an example plugin called ``honeybee-radiance``.
+This plugin uses the ``honeybee-radiance`` CLI in a Docker container which has radiance installed on it.
 Each function is templated with parameter inputs and explicitely indicates the artifacts (files) it expects to find at a certain path.